Advertiser Disclosure

 Examine Warranties

-High-quality gutter guard installers normally have 20-year or lifetime warranties that cover leaks, clogs, rust, and other defects.
-Before picking a company, carefully read through the warranty terms for both workmanship and materials guarantees.
-Warranties are the best way to safeguard your gutter investment.
+High-quality gutter guard installers typically have 20-year or lifetime warranties protecting against rust, clogs, leaks, and other defects.
+Before selecting a provider, carefully read through the warranty terms for both workmanship and materials guarantees.
+Warranties are the best way to safeguard your investment into your gutters.

 Check Reviews and Referrals

-It's a good idea to look at online reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and other review sites to read about customer experiences.
-Ask neighbors for recommendations of quality local gutter guard companies.
-When researching providers, you should choose companies with a track record of consistently good feedback instead of just one or two reviews.
+It's a good idea to research online reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and other review sites to find customer feedback.
+Ask neighbors to suggest companies that provide quality local gutter guard installation.
+When researching, look for providers with consistently good feedback rather than just a single recommendation.

 Types of Gutter Guards

-• Foam guards are lightweight and easy to install.
-This type of guard catches debris on the foam and keeps it out of your gutter.
-Foam guards cost around $2.43 per linear foot.
+• Foam guards are large pieces of foam that sit in your gutters to block debris.
+They're lightweight and easy to install.
+Foam guards cost roughly $2.43 per linear foot.

-• Screen guards have large holes that let water flow through while keeping debris out.
-On average, you can expect to pay $3.40 per linear foot for screen guards.
+• Screen guards have large holes that allow water through while blocking debris.
+On average, you can expect to spend $3.40 per linear foot for screen guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.